CCPA Rulemaking - Cybersecurity Audits

 b.
 What other models or factors should the Agency consider?
 Why?
 How? c.
 Should the models or factors be different, or assessed differently, for determining when processing requires a risk assessment versus a cybersecurity audit?
 Why, or why not?
 If so, how? d.
 What processing, if any, does not present significant risk to consumers’ privacy or security?
 Why?

-3.b.c.d.
-The agency should consider the PIA Methodology from CNIL for Privacy Impact Assessments
+should consider the PIA Methodology from CNIL for Privacy Impact

 - Will the SUR involve technology that will process PII, or will it involve technology that could link information to an identifiable individual?